Mission 31: Background

 In 1963, French oceanographer and filmmaker Jacques Cousteau spent 30 days living underwater in Conshelf Two, in the Red Sea.
 The footage was turned into the Academy Award-winning film World Without Sun.
 Subsequently, his television show, The Undersea World of Jacques Cousteau, was seen by audiences around the world.
 Cousteau was one of the world's first advocates for governmental action in environmental protection and, by the time of his death in 1997, was one of the world's most famous television personalities.

 Jacques Cousteau's grandson, Fabien Cousteau, organized Mission 31 as a tribute to his late grandfather.
 The mission had two goals — to gather scientific data and to raise funds for Aquarius, an underwater laboratory located at a depth of 63 ft below the surface, about 9 mi south of Key Largo.
 Aquarius is the world's only operating undersea laboratory.
 Measuring 43 ft by 9 ft, it holds up to six people.
 It is pressurized, air conditioned, and has wireless Internet access.
 A typical mission lasts 10 days, with the longest previous mission lasting 18 days.
 Aquarius is owned by the United States government's National Oceanic and Atmospheric Administration and run by Florida International University.

 Fabien Cousteau also hoped to break his grandfather's record for longest time spent underwater by a film crew, and draw the public's attention to environmental issues.
-According to Guinness World Records, the longest time anyone has spent underwater in a fixed environment is 73 days 2 hours 34 minutes.
-(A submarine spent 111 days under water.
+According to Guinness World Records, the longest time anyone has spent underwater in a fixed environment at the time was 73 days 2 hours 34 minutes.
+This record was later broken in 2023 by Joseph Dituri.